pverscha/phd_thesis/10-chapter_1_introduction.md

 In order to construct this database, we extract all proteins (including their mapping to organisms and functions) from the UniProtKB resource [@theuniprotconsortiumUniProtWorldwideHub2019].
 UniProt is an organization that focuses on providing a protein database that is as complete as possible.
 It contains full protein sequences and information about the organisms and functions that these proteins are associated with.

+The UniProtKB resource consists of two major parts: TrEMBL and SwissProt.
+TrEMBL (Translated EMBL Nucleotide Sequence Data Library), the largest of the two, contains 250 million proteins at this time (version 2023.2) and is an automatically annotated protein database.
+This means that the data is generated by a computer program without manual curation.
+TrEMBL is built from translations of all publicly available nucleotide sequences in the EMBL (European Molecular Biology Laboratory) database, which includes sequences from many different organisms.
+Because TrEMBL is automatically generated, it is much larger than SwissProt, but it is also less accurate and less well-curated.
+The advantage of TrEMBL, however, is that it contains a much larger number of protein sequences and can be useful for discovering new or uncharacterized proteins.

+SwissProt, on the other hand, is a high-quality, manually curated protein database, which means that every entry is thoroughly reviewed, annotated and updated by experts to ensure that the information is accurate, consistent and up-to-date.
+The data in SwissProt is carefully selected, filtered, and each entry includes a wealth of information about the protein, including its function, structure, interactions, and post-translational modifications.
+SwissProt 2023.2 contains 596 000 different proteins at the time of writing.

+Both TrEMBL and SwissProt are non-redundant databases, which means that they contain a unique set of protein sequences without any duplicates.
+However, due to the different nature of TrEMBL and SwissProt, we have to make an important distinction between both.
+TrEMBL is a non-redundant database in the sense that all identical, full-length protein sequences are represented in a single record (provided they come from the same species).
+Fragments, isoforms, variants, and so on, encoded by the same gene, are stored in separate entries.
+SwissProt is non-redundant in the sense that all protein products encoded by one gene in a given species are represented in a single record.
+This includes alternative splicing isoforms, fragments, genetic variations, etc.

+The non-redundancy of these databases is important for a couple of reasons.
+First of all, it improves the performance of applications working with these databases.
+Because identical entries are merged, the size of the database is decreased and the time needed to search through it is lower.
+Secondly, the non-redundancy property of these databases improves the accuracy of the resource.
+If a database contains the same records multiple times, it is harder to maintain this database and errors happen more frequently.

 Since Unipept expects a user to provide a list of peptides (instead of proteins), we need to transform the information from the UniProtKB resource into a peptide reference database.
 Internally, Unipept does so by performing an in-silico tryptic digest of the proteins encountered and cleaves them by the rules imposed by trypsin (see \autoref{fig:protein_to_peptide_db}).